wealthkernel/api-documentation-guides/docs/accounts/Basics.md

 ## Opening Accounts and Due Diligence

 As mentioned previously, accounts will briefly wait in the `Pending` state until it is confirmed whether all checks have completed.
 Typically, this is a very short wait while our automated checks finish; these checks ensure we meet our legal requirements to perform due diligence on parties using our platform.
-Additional accounts created for parties where all checks have been completed will become active immediately.

 It is expected that an account could stay in `Pending` for a little while, and so it should be clear to the user that the account isn't ready for investment.
+Additional accounts created for parties where all checks have been completed will move from `Pending` to `Active` immediately.

 In rare cases, we may need additional information about the party to complete our due diligence.
-The account status will remain in a ‘Pending’ state until the additional information has been provided.
+The account status will remain in a `Pending` state until the additional information has been provided.
 To receive the most up-to-date information about an account's status, we recommend using the account webhooks which are detailed below.

 ## Accounts Webhooks